 7. Proofread and edit

 It seems obvious, but it’s easy to forget about this crucial step—and typos, spelling mistakes, and grammatical errors will make your About page seem sloppy and unprofessional.
 Carefully read over everything you’ve written before saving your “About Me” page.
+Review all sections in your portfolio and make sure you check both in plain text and rich text content.
+This way, you’ll be sure that the content shows up perfectly.

 Want more portfolio website tips?
 Check out our 50+ page PDF guide “How to Build the Perfect Portfolio” here.